LCTyrell/Gaze-guided_grasping/README.md

 Although this project is focused on creating the “Object Looked Estimation” model, if time permits, we will be doing a demo with a robotic arm on a simulation (Unity), and/or an inexpensive educational robotic arm (Poppy Ergo Jr).
 Both are ROS compatible.

 #### Unity ML-Agents
-*Test carried out on the Unity-ML agent robotic platform:*
+*Test carried out on the Unity-ML agent robotic platform (this still requires an avoid zone implementation):*

 ![Rob](Utils/WMArm.gif )

 Preliminary tests have been carried out on the Unity ML-Agents robotic platform.
+Adaptation of the Unity Robotics Demos : https://github.com/LCTyrell/articulations-robot-demo
 The simulation allows you to quickly test many camera positions and the effect of different camera focal lengths.
 In addition, ML agents allow training neural networks to reach / grab an object.
 This method, unlike reverse kinematics, makes it possible to use less precise motors and therefore drastically reduce the price of the robotic arm used for this type of task.
 It's not part of the competition, but an interesting path to follow afterwards.